 Therefore, I wish Mr. Bill Gates would focus on pressuring the Trump administration in doing its job properly, rather than rub our noses in the pandemic by saying, ‘I told you so.’¹

 If Mr. Bill Gates truly wants to help our nation, let him organize an initiative with the other wealthy people and force our government at various levels to help resolve the fundamental problems of perennial poverty in our nation.
 The predominant reason lot of people are suffering economically in this pandemic is because of deep income disparity, where a majority of people live precariously from paycheck to paycheck, several of whom have lost their jobs in the lockdown and the situation has become dire for many.

 As a first concrete step to help our nation, I would like to see Mr. Gates take initiatives to reverse the 2018 tax law passed by the Trump administration, which was a giveaway to the ultra-rich.
-According to a 2017 article in Forbes, 50% of our nation’s wealth is owned by Bill Gates, Warren Buffet and Jeff Bezos, while the rest of us have to make do with the other 50%.
+According to a 2017 article in Forbes, 50% of our nation’s wealth is owned by Mr. Bill Gates, Mr. Warren Buffet and Mr. Jeff Bezos, while the rest of us have to make do with the remaining 50%.

 All of this renders moot, the idea of philanthropy as an act of generosity.
 When the wealthy few, tilt the functions of government in their favor, their magnanimity reeks of hypocrisy.
 If we think about it a lot of these wealthy philanthropists in our country are not giving away that much.
 What they are doing is using their wealth to control us in a different form.